fphilipe/premailer-rails/README.md

 If both gems are loaded for some reason, premailer chooses hpricot.

-You can also explicitly configure the apapter as documented [here](https://github.com/premailer/premailer#adapters).
+You can also explicitly configure the adapter as documented [here](https://github.com/premailer/premailer#adapters).

 ## Configuration